jnehring/crawlzilla/README.md

   -h, --help            show this help message and exit --seed_file SEED_FILE
                         Seed file
   --seed_url SEED_URL   Start with a single seed url.
+This overwrites
-This overwrites --seed_file.
-It is used for
+                        --seed_file.
+It is used for debugging.
-                        debugging.
   --language LANGUAGE   Which language to use.
-This is the ISO_639-3 code for the language and the
+This is the ISO_639-3 code for
-                        ISO 15924 code for the script, e.g. kin_Latn for Kinyarwanda in Latin script.
-  --start_fresh         Set to True to remove all previously crawled data and start fresh.
+                        the language and the ISO 15924 code for the script, e.g. kin_Latn for Kinyarwanda in Latin script.
+You can crawl multiple languages together by separating them with a comma, e.g., kin_Latn, run_Latn --start_fresh         Set to True to remove all previously crawled data from the output folder and start fresh.
   --output_folder OUTPUT_FOLDER
                         Where to store the output.
   --num_rounds NUM_ROUNDS
                         How many rounds to download and parse.
 Set to -1 run until there are no more URLs.
   --round_size ROUND_SIZE
                         How many URLs to download per round.
   --download_batch_size DOWNLOAD_BATCH_SIZE